 Hi friend & Welcome!

-Before we get started, grab a snack, sit back and relax because…
+Before we take a look at the Grado SR60e vs. SR80e, grab a snack, sit back, and relax because…

 You’ve come to the right place!!

 What I will bring you in this review